audrey-soucie/My_Website/index.md

 # Hello Internet!
 This is Audrey
 >My name is Audrey.
 I am a freshman in college majoring in Computer science.
-I like video games, and books, and movies, and other things.
+I really like video games, and books, and movies, and other things.

 >College life is a bit tiring, but fun I guess.
 What else is there to say?
 I have half a tank of gas in my car, and I need to clean my apartment.
 That is all I suppose, farewell!